lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 .. image:: featherpad-find-replace.png

 To change what font you want select :menuselection:`Options --> Font` to change your font sizes.
 To choose a font that is not fixed width uncheck the :guilabel:`Programing Fonts` checkbox.
 To change the font use the :guilabel:`Font` field.
 To change font size change the :guilabel:`Size` field.
+To change the font weight use the :guilabel:`Weight` drop down menu.
 To view a sample of your font :guilabel:`Preview` and will preview your text.

 .. image:: featherpad-font.png